Mohammed-Taher/Taskaty/README.md

 taskaty remove -t <task_number>
 ```

-If task number is not specified, last task would be removed.
+If you don't specify the task number to be deleted, last task is removed.

 ### Remove all tasks